snapplelevi/langston-thresholding/README.md

 ## Installing the thresholding package
 1. **Install from devtools()**
    Use the following command in an R window if you have the `devtools` package installed already:

       `devtools::install_github("snapplelevi/langston-thresholding")`

    You can use `install.packages(devtools)` in the R window if `devtools` isn't installed already).

-   There are a few R packages that this R package uses.
-Using this method will likely ask if you would like to update or install some of these packages.
-You can choose to take any action, but you can skip the updating step by just entering a blank input line by pressing the 'Enter' key once.
+   There are a few R packages that the **thresholding** package depends on and imports from.
+After running the `install_github` call, you will likely be prompted if you would like to *update* or *install* some of these packages. **Please install any packages if necessary.** For package updates, you can choose to take any action from the prompt including updating all packages, some packages, or no packages.
+You can skip the updating step by entering a blank input line (pressing the 'Enter' key once).

    `devtools::install_github()`  takes in the same arguments that you would pass to `install.packages()` which allows you to further specify how and where the package should be installed.
 3. **Clone from GitHub and Install as a Source Package**